SkoolNotes/Taproot/2020HIST201/KBhHIST201Trauttmann.md

 	* Created legacies and mysteries about India
 	* CLAIM: Images/representations were dreamlike
 		* Misrepresentation goes back to greco-Roman times
-		* Viewed India as a land of strange people
+		* Viewed India as a land of strange people + desirable luxuries
+		*